frab/frab/README.md

 event acceptance/rejection mails directly to submitters, frab adds a ticket to a request tracker.

-The ticket server type can be configured in
+The ticket server type can be configured for every conference.

-    config/initializers/ticket_server_type.rb

 The iPHoneHandle support needs to be installed in OTRS.